Hard X-ray view of two $\gamma$-ray detected low-luminosity active galactic nuclei: NGC 315 and NGC 4261: Summary

 \section{Summary}

-In this paper, using the NuSTAR and high-quality historical XMM-Newton observations, we conduct the broadband X-ray timing and spectral analysis for two LLAGNs, NGC 315 and NGC 4261.
+In this study, using \textit{NuSTAR} and high-quality historical \textit{XMM-Newton} observations, we conducted broadband X-ray timing and spectral analysis for two LLAGNs, NGC 315 and NGC 4261.
 The main results are summarized as follows:

 \begin{itemize}